Exploring Signs of Infertility in Men and Women: An Overview

 When to See a Fertility Specialist

 The timing of when to see a fertility specialist is different for everyone.
 As a general rule of thumb, it’s recommended that, if patients 35 years or older, regardless of gender, have been unsuccessfully trying to conceive for at least 6 months, they should see a fertility specialist.
 If under the age of 35, patients should see a fertility specialist after one year of trying.
 However, if you have any of the signs above, it may be a good idea to schedule an appointment as soon as possible.
-The earlier diagnosed, the sooner your fertility doctor can develop a treatment plan and help you achieve your family-building goals.
+The earlier diagnosed, the sooner your fertility provider can develop a treatment plan and help you achieve your family-building goals.

 For advanced fertility care in Texas, including fertility testing and evaluation, contact Aspire Fertility.